 If you read the selection from St. Louis de Monfort, go around and give each person an opportunity to share their thoughts on what he say.
 If you did not have time for that reading, invite everyone to share what might have stood out the most to them from the discussion of the night (day) or what left them the most confused, so as to gain further clarity or insight from others.

 Leader begins with the Sign of the Cross and invites a minute of silence with all eyes closed.
 Each person should reflect upon what was discussed tonight (today), especially what stood out to him/her the most.

 Leader then prays the following prayer:

 God our Father, we thank You for the gift of Jesus, Your Son.
 Thank you for sending Him to take on our fallen human nature.
-Jesus, my Lord, thank You for uniting Yourself with us in our fallenness and for becoming for us the way back to the Father.
-Help us to fully profess our faith in You every day.
+Jesus, my Lord, thank You for uniting Yourself with me in my fallenness and for becoming for me the way back to the Father.
+Help me to fully profess my faith in You every day.

 Mother Mary, your perfect yes was the perfect response to the will of God.
-Through your prayers, help us to always imitate that “yes” in our daily lives.
+Through your prayers, help me to always imitate that “yes” in my daily life.